Skip to main content

 There are many factors to consider before deciding if you should encrypt your data at rest.
 Shield Platform Encryption should only be implemented after careful consideration, including an analysis of the kinds of threats your organization should protect against, and which Salesforce security controls can best help you protect against those threats.

 Most Salesforce customers secure their data very effectively using the host of other available security features that Salesforce offers.
-For example, field-level security allows you control over who can access and edit certain fields on specific records.
+For example, field-level security allows you control over who can access and edit certain fields.
 Authentication and authorization techniques also allow you to control not only who sees what data, but at what time, and from which locations and devices.
 You can even monitor these activities using tools like the Security Health Check and Event Monitoring.

 But do you need to go the extra mile and encrypt your data?
 That depends on your industry, its regulatory requirements, and the kind of data you work with.
 Most companies and organizations are subject to some kind of regulation when keeping customer data secure.
 Also, contractual obligations and internal compliance policies often emphasize protecting client and customer data.
 While most data protection regulations don't require that businesses encrypt data at rest, most mention encryption as another access control tool for securing data at rest.